grammar-anarchist/orthogonal_constraints/README.md

 --optim_method Exponential --triv 'expm'/'cayley'
 --optim_method Householder --hh_init 'normal'/'xavier' --hh 16 / --hh_multiplier 0.5
 ```
-   hh gives constant number of Householder matrices, hh_multiplier gives a part depending on the maximum number of Householder matrices
+   hh gives constant number of Householder matrices, hh_multiplier gives a number which is (hh_multiplier * the maximum number of Householder matrices for this convolution block)

 #### Other flags: